 Enom shall make readily available to customers and employees specific information about its policies and practices relating to the management of personal information.

-- The title and address of the person or persons accountable for Enom’s compliance with the policy and to whom inquiries or complaints can be forwarded;
+- The title and address of the DPO, who is accountable for Enom’s compliance with the policy and to whom inquiries or complaints can be forwarded;

 - The means of gaining access to personal information held by Enom; and